By now, you’ve probably heard of the Bullet Journal. Read on and find out if it’s for you…

 For real…What Is A Bullet Journal?

-Here’s my simple explanation: A bullet journal is a highly customizable system for taking & organizing notes.
+Here’s my simple explanation: The Bullet Journal is a highly customizable system for taking & organizing notes.
 Those notes are used to organize your schedule, ideas, goals, and other aspects of your life.
 That’s it.

 I know what you’re thinking: “What about all those fancy habit trackers, gratitude logs, hydration trackers, weather icons?”
 Those are purely based on the needs on the user.
 Instead of worrying about what other people put in their journals, you need to first understand the structure underneath it all.